CDL-Quantum/CohortProject_2022/Week1_Rydberg/Business_Application_final.md

 - Compilation (Processor design / gate implementation)

 - Performance analysis:
   We present an auxiliary field quantum Monte Carlo (QMC) simulations for one-dimensional Hubbard model at low temperature regime to mimic the Rydberg Hamiltonian at ground state.
 QMC algorithm is extensively employed for calculations of electronic structure of solids and molecules.
-Within the auxiliary field QMC the partition function is expressed as a many-dimensional integral (calculated by Monte Carlo techniques) over a set of random auxiliary fields.
+Within the auxiliary field QMC the partition function is expressed as a multi-dimensional integral (calculated by Monte Carlo techniques) over a set of random auxiliary fields.
 The calculations are done for a 9-sites spin chain with nearest neighbor interaction and without periodic boundary conditions: the first and the last sites (antipodes) do not interact.

 - Hubbard model: The Hubbard Hamiltonian reads,